golemfactory/golem-docs/src/pages/docs/degen/mainnet-version.md

 # Golem Network Manual for DeGen Hackhaton participants.

 {% alert level="info" %}
 This section contains an extract from the Golem Network documentation for Degen Hackathon participants.
-The full version is available on the [Golem Docs portal](https://docs.golem.network/) and specifically JS related documentation can be found [here](https://docs.golem.network/docs/creators/javascript.)

 Should you encounter any problems, please reach out to us via our [Degen Discord channel](https://chat.golem.network/) or consult the Golem representative present on-site during the event.
 {% /alert %}